- Chief Veterinary Officer of Food and Agriculture Organization of the United Nations Visits CNGB

 MGISEQ-2000 and MGISEQ-200 will be available for orders beginning from Dec.
 25, 2017, and will start shipment from Feb.
 14, 2018, initially in China.

-MGI (MGI Tech Co., Limited) is a part of BGI Group, one of the world's largest genomics organizations.
+MGI Tech Co., Limited (MGI) is a subsidiary of BGI Group, one of the world's largest genomics organizations.
 As the equipment supporting platform of BGI, MGI is dedicated to developing, manufacturing and distributing instruments, reagents and devices/assays through innovation and collaboration.
-Since its acquisition of CGI (Complete Genomics Inc.)), MGI has built upon its technologies to rapidly develop a new series of genetic sequencers, including BGISEQ-1000, BGISEQ-500, and BGISEQ-50.
+Since its acquisition of Complete Genomics Inc. (CGI), MGI has built upon its technologies to rapidly develop a new series of genetic sequencers, including BGISEQ-1000, BGISEQ-500, and BGISEQ-50.
 MGI's mission is to "Make a Great Instrument and Make It Smart" to provide a real-time, digitized panoramic view of living things and advance life science to service genomics, proteomics and beyond.